dmbarbour/awelon/AboutAO.md

 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

 The latter feature is experimental.
 See [AboutAmbiguity.md](doc/AboutAmbiguity.md).
 Words in AO are very flexible in their structure.
+Most of UTF-8 is available to define words.
 However, words are constrained to simplify reading, parsing, printing, quoting, and streaming.
 So the following rules apply:

 * words may not start with `@`, `%`, or a digit
 * words may not contain `"`, `[`, `]`, `(`, `|`, `)`
-* words may not contain C0 or C1 control characters, SP, or DEL.
+* words may not contain C0 or C1 control characters, SP, or DEL
-* words starting with `+`, `-`, or `.` may not follow with a digit.
+* words starting with `+`, `-`, or `.` may not follow with a digit

-A specific programming environment might have a few extra constraints, e.g. so words can be used in URLs.
-We may also unify or normalize some words, or may add a new class of pseudo-words.
-But most words should be allowed, including UTF-8.
+The structure of a word is not interpreted by AO.
+(An experiment with inflection did not hold.)
+However, the structure of a word may have extrinsic meaning in the larger context, e.g. `test.foo` might be executed as an automatic test (see Processing, below).

 ### AO Dictionary File